History of Hamilton Masonic District 'B'

 The Districts are laid out in a very distinctive pattern with regard to geography.
 Consider the Hamilton Masonic Centre as the point of intersection of all three Districts, because each has a responsibility for approximately three or more Lodges that meet there.
 District A comprises all the Lodges on the north of the Lake from Oakville to the Hamilton Masonic Centre (Scottish Rite).
 District B comprises all the Lodges south of the Lake from Grimsby to Hamilton Masonic Centre.
 District C takes in the westerly sector from Ancaster and Dundas to Hamilton Masonic Centre (one of the smallest in area for Ontario).

-Today Hamilton District B consists of 11 Lodges and approximately 1400 members.
+Today Hamilton District B consists of 10 Lodges and approximately 1400 members.
 Union Lodge No. 7 in Grimsby being the oldest Lodge with a Warrant Constituted on December 17, 1799 has enjoyed more than 200 years of Masonry.
-The Lodge of Strict Observance No. 27 in Stoney Creek, The Harmony Lodge No. 57 in Binbrook, Acacia Lodge No. 61 in Hamilton, St. Andrew's Lodge No. 62 in Caledonia, Wentworth Lodge No. 166 in Stoney Creek, and Enniskillen Lodge No. 185 have all surpassed 150 years.
-Lincoln Lodges No. 544 in Abingdon, St. Andrew's Lodge No. 593 in Hamilton, and Hillcrest Lodge No. 594 in Hamilton are very close to celebrating 100 years and the newest Lodge Battlefield Lodge No. 714 in Stoney Creek already celebrated 50 years.
+The Lodge of Strict Observance No. 27 in Hamilton, The Harmony Lodge No. 57 in Binbrook, Acacia Lodge No. 61 in Hamilton, St. Andrew's Lodge No. 62 in Caledonia, and Wentworth Lodge No. 166 in Stoney Creek have all surpassed 150 years.
+Lincoln Lodge No. 544 in Abingdon, St. Andrew's Lodge No. 593 in Hamilton, and Hillcrest Lodge No. 594 in Hamilton are very close to celebrating 100 years and the newest Lodge Battlefield Lodge No. 714 in Stoney Creek already celebrated 50 years.

 Information based on the brief history booklet presented by Norman G. McCarthy with appreciation to C. A. McCarthy and R. W. Newton